enze-chen/mi-book-2022/_sources/preamble/overview.md

 ````

 In this module, you will conduct a short MI research project that is focused on using data-driven methods to improve our understanding of dielectric materials.
-We will hold interactive tutorials in Week 1 to introduce the key concepts in MI and ensure everyone is equipped with the main programmatic tools (in Python) to succeed.
+We will hold interactive tutorials in the first half of our time together to introduce the key concepts in MI and ensure everyone is equipped with the main programmatic tools (in Python) to succeed.
-In Weeks 2 and 3, we’ll give you freedom to investigate a research question of interest to you, while still providing you with ample support and resources (and a few mini-lectures).
+Then, we’ll give you freedom to investigate a research question of interest to you, while still providing you with ample support and resources (and a few mini-lectures).
 In addition to gaining MI and programming knowledge, you will be strengthening your scientific communication skills, culminating in a short(!) final presentation to share what you learned from your research project.
 To highlight the broad impact of data-driven methods, we also plan to host a few guest talks from MI practitioners who will share their personal experiences working in this new and exciting field.